-Furthermore, the ACL services (TCP/UDP ports) of the DANPU<xx>, MANPU, MONPU, DANPR<xx> and MONPR<xx> networks can be restricted in the Net Unit configuration (see section "Security at Net Unit level" on page 68).
+Furthermore, by means of ACL services (TCP/UDP ports) of the DANPU<xx>, MANPU, MONPU, DANPR<xx> and MONPR<xx> networks can be restricted in the Net Unit configuration (see section "Security at Net Unit level").

 The base operating system of the HNC and SU x86 can only be reached over the internal networks and are thus protected from the customer networks.